- National Restaurant of the Year 2018

 This diminutive Soho restaurant is a former National Restaurant of the Year, succeeding against all the odds to beat much larger and more expensive places to the top spot in 2018.

-The restaurant deals in incredibly punchy (when the team at Kiln say something is hot, take heed) small plates of carefully cooked Thai food including sour turmeric curry of turbot; wild ginger and beef neck curry; and clay pot baked glass noodles intertwined with slivers of pork belly and crab meat.
+Headed up in the kitchen by Meedu Saad, the restaurant deals in incredibly punchy (when the team at Kiln say something is hot, take heed) small plates of carefully cooked Thai food that often use parts of the animal that don’t typically make it to the plate on the shores.
+They include half lobster with curried head meat; a wild ginger and beef neck curry from Burma; and fried curry of monkfish and its liver.
+Its clay pot baked glass noodles intertwined with slivers of pork belly and crab meat are a must.

 The food is unfussy and the service is warm but brisk.
 Opened in late 2016, Kiln is billed as a side-of-the-road-style establishment – the flavours are authentic, yet founders Ben Chapman and Brian Hannon (who also run Smoking Goat in Shoreditch) are clear that the dishes, which draw influence from the country’s northern borderlands, aren’t designed to be facsimiles of those found in Thailand.